-This project is sponsored by the Howard Hughes Medical Institute and you are being asked to provide skin cells from one of your extremities for the purpose of generating human pluripotent stem cells.
+This project is sponsored by Howard Hughes Medical Institute and you are being asked to provide skin cells from one of your extremities for the purpose of generating human pluripotent stem cells.
 Human pluripotent stem cells are unique cells that have the potential to become many kinds of cells in the body.
 For example, they can be turned into muscle cells, blood cells, or even brain cells, called "neurons".
 The specific type of cell that a stem cell can become is dependent on the way in which they are grown in the laboratory.
 In the laboratory these stem cells will be used to generate human brain cells (neurons) that have the same genetic makeup as you do.
 For this reason, they can tell us more about the cause of the genetic disease in your family.
 None of the skin cells that you provide will be used to produce a cloned human person.
-We hope to create a "laboratory model" using some of your child's cells in a dish, which can help to inform us as to why your child developed his/her specific disease.
-Since we do not yet fully understand the genetic causes of the disease in your family, by studying your child's cells, it can help us create better laboratory models, which can be used to test new medications and therapies.
+We hope to create a "laboratory model" using some of your cells in a dish, which can help to inform us as to why you or your family member developed his/her specific disease.
+Since we do not yet fully understand the genetic causes of the disease in your family, by studying your cells, it can help us create better laboratory models, which can be used to test new medications and therapies.

-There is no guarantee that stem cells will be successfully created from your child's skin sample.
-If you are curious and you wish to know later whether any of your child's skin cells produced stem cells, you may contact Dr. Gleeson at 858-246-0547 or email at contact@gleesonlab.org.
+There is no guarantee that stem cells will be successfully created from your skin sample.
+If you are curious and you wish to know later whether any of your skin cells produced stem cells, you may contact Dr. Gleeson at 858-246-0547 or email at contact@gleesonlab.org.

 Providing your skin cells for this research project is completely voluntary.
-You have the right to agree or refuse to allow your child to provide skin cells for this project.
-The quality of your child's current or future medical care and your child's ongoing participation in Dr. Gleeson's other studies or any other research studies will not change in any way whether you agree or refuse to provide any cells for this research project.
+You have the right to agree or refuse to provide your skin cells for this project.
+The quality of your current or future medical care and your ongoing participation in Dr. Gleeson's other studies or any other research studies will not change in any way whether you agree or refuse to provide any cells for this research project.

-By signing this consent, you authorize the use and storage of your child's sample and its derivatives by Dr. Gleeson, his associates and collaborators, who may keep your child's sample indefinitely.
-You may also revoke your authorization to share your child's genetic material with other researchers to be used in future research at any time.
+By signing this consent, you authorize the use and storage of your sample and its derivatives by Dr. Gleeson, his associates and collaborators, who may keep your sample indefinitely.
+You may also revoke your authorization to share your genetic material with other researchers to be used in future research at any time.
 You may revoke this authorization by submitting a statement in writing to Dr. Gleeson (UCSD 9500 Gilman Drive, La Jolla, CA).
 However, if the sample is shared with other collaborators, it may be impossible to locate all of the samples.

-What will happen to your child in this study and which procedures are standard of care and which are experimental?
+What will happen to you in this study and which procedures are standard of care and which are experimental?

-If you agree to be in this study, the following will happen to your child:
+If you agree to be in this study, the following will happen to you: